seetharamdamarla/password-security-tool/README.md

 # 🔐 Password Strength Analyzer with Custom Wordlist Generator

 This is a Python-based desktop application that helps you analyze the strength of a password and generate a custom wordlist using basic personal information.
-It's a useful tool for learning about password security and creating targeted dictionaries for ethical hacking and penetration testing.
+It's a useful tool for learning about password security and creating targeted dictionaries for ethical hacking and penetration testing

 ---